Primary Bedroom Ideas: Decor Tips And Tricks

 Try An Accent Wall

-Make A Seating Area
+Add A Sitting Area

-Play With Patterns
+Mix And Match: Play With Patterns And Texture

 Consider adding textures like velvets, silks and textures.
-Adding a silk throw pillow or a velvet chair to your master bedroom can change the whole look of a room.
+Adding a silk throw pillow or a velvet chair to your primary bedroom can completely change the look of a room.

-Upholster Your Headboard
+Customize Your Headboard